Man in court charged with attempted murder after police officer injured in Aberdeen - Evening Express

-A man has appeared in court charged with attempted murder after a police officer was injured in Aberdeen.
+A man has appeared in court charged with attempted murder in connection with an incident in which a police officer was injured.

-Charlie Deans, 22, appeared in private at Aberdeen Sheriff Court on Monday charged with assault to severe injury, permanent disfigurement, danger of life and attempted murder of a person.
+Charlie Deans, 22, appeared in private at Aberdeen Sheriff Court charged with assault to severe injury, permanent disfigurement, danger of life and attempted murder of a person.

 He was also charged with four driving offences.

-Deans, whose general address was given in court as Aberdeen, entered no plea.
+Deans, whose general address was given in court as Aberdeen, did not enter a plea.

-He was remanded in custody until the case next calls at some point within the next week.
+He was remanded in custody until the case calls next, at some point within the next six days.

+Andrew Bullamore, 23, also appeared in court in connection with the alleged incident.

+Bullamore, whose address was given in court as Glenbervie Road, Aberdeen, was charged with breaching bail in that he was on Fintray Road, Blackburn, at 3.20am on Sunday when he was required to be at home.

 Keep up to date with the latest news with The Evening Express newsletter